ewanzd/Lightstrips/README.md

 # Lightstrips

-My first java app for android to control lightstrips from [philips hue](www2.meethue.com/en-us/products/lightstrips).
+My first java app for android to control lightstrips in my home, which are triggered by raspberry pi.
 With this app you can define a sentence of light with different colors in an interval of your choice.